How do I make sense of food date labels?

 ‘Best before’ refers to quality: your food will be at its best when used before the date given.

 - Depending on how your food is stored, it has the potential to be good enough to eat for a long time after this date.
+Check out our food guides to find the correct places to store your food.

 Here’s a guide to a few key food items and how long after the date they can be eaten: